 The Human Factors Prize is an initiative to encourage the highest-quality submissions to the journal.
 The recipient of the annual prize receives $10,000 cash, and the article is published in Human Factors.

-Submissions for the 2015 Human Factors Prize are invited between June 1 and July 1, 2015.
+The submission period for the 2015 Human Factors Prize was between June 1 and July 1, 2015.
 This year's topic is HF/E Research on Sustainability/Resilience.
 Visit the Human Factors Prize Web site for more information.

 Information for Authors